openmpf/openmpf-components/python/AzureTranslation/README.md

 This repository contains source code for the OpenMPF Azure Cognitive Services Translation Component.
 This component utilizes the [Azure Cognitive Services Translator REST endpoint](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/reference/v3-0-translate) to translate the content of detection properties.
-It has only been tested against v3.0 of the API.
+It has been tested against v3.0 of the API.

 This component translates the content of existing detection properties, so it only makes sense to use it with